 On March 9, 2022, the IRLWWB presented during the Annual Rainy-Lake of the Woods Watershed Forum on water level information including a 2021 Conditions Recap and a high-level overview of the 2022 conditions.
-The presentation highlighted that information on current water level and flow conditions in the basin can be found on the Lake of the Woods Control

-Board website, and that details of Water Levels Committee decisions regarding the implementation of rule curves on Rainy and Namakan Lakes are posted on the IJC website.
-The Annual Rainy-Lake of the Woods Watershed Forum was held virtually in 2021 due to public health concerns.
+The presentation highlighted that information on current water level and flow conditions in the basin can be found on the LWCB website, and that details of Water Levels Committee decisions regarding the implementation of rule curves on Rainy and Namakan Lakes are posted on the IJC website.
+The Annual Rainy-Lake of the Woods Watershed Forum was held virtually in 2022 due to public health concerns.
 There were over 144 people in attendance for the day-and-a-half event.

-On March 10, the Water Levels Committee posted a press release on the International Rainy Lake of the Woods Watershed Board website.
+On March 10, the WLC posted a press release on the IRLWWB website.
 It was further distributed to the local media to inform the public about the decision to target the standard rule curve for spring 2021 to guide the International Falls/Fort Frances dam operation for Rainy Lake, as well as rule curve targets to guide operations at outlets of Namakan Lake.
 The WLC also informed stakeholders of the rule curve decision and targets through the WLC's email distribution list.
 Further information about the 2021 decision on the spring target can be found in this report under Section 4.3.

 The sudden onset of the extreme precipitation occurred between April 22 and 23 rising water levels in Namakan Lake.
-On May 5th, a High Water and Flow Bulletin was posted to the IRLWWB website detailing the extreme conditions, with links to access updated flood risk information via the National Weather Service and the Province of Ontario.
+On May 5th, a High Water and Flow Bulletin was posted to the IRLWWB website detailing the extreme conditions, with links to access updated flood risk information via the National Weather Service (NWS) and the Province of Ontario.
 The WLC collaborated with the NWS to share information with residents about the NWS webpage specific to Rainy River Basin conditions and their weekly webinar for agencies and public members.

 The WLC visited the Rainy River basin twice during the 2022 flood event.
-On May 24 through 26, 2022, the U.S. WLC members toured the U.S. portion of the basin with Koochiching County Sherriff and Engineer to assess the effects of high-water conditions.
+On May 24 through 26, 2022, the U.S. WLC members toured the U.S. portion of the basin with Koochiching County Sheriff and Engineer to assess the effects of high-water conditions.
 The U.S. WLC team also visited resort owners on Rainy and Kabetogama Lakes to answer questions and hear their concerns as water levels were still rising.

-June 7 though 11, WLC members from both sides of the border, an IJC Commissioner, and staff from the IJC toured the full RainyLake of the Woods watershed.
-Given the extensive flooding throughout the region, the tour was coordinated with members of the Lake of the Woods Control Board and the International Lake of the Woods Control Board and included visits to parts of the watershed outside the regulatory mandate of the WLC.
+June 7 though 11, WLC members from both sides of the border, an IJC Commissioner, and staff from the IJC toured the full Rainy-Lake of the Woods watershed.
+Given the extensive flooding throughout the region, the tour was coordinated with members of the LWCB and the International Lake of the Woods Control Board (ILWCB) and included visits to parts of the watershed outside the regulatory mandate of the WLC.